EinSatzMitX/bobos-nerdy-notes/C Language Tutorial.md

 #Programming
 **Tutorial for the [[C]]/[[C++]] [[Programming Languages]]**

 The [[C]] is used for almost every application on every device, thus it it is probably a smart idea to learn it.
-The language is pretty old though and thus has a lot of standards
+The language is pretty old though and thus has a lot of different compilers, which requires it to have standards, which define specific rules and behaviours of the [[Compiler]]s

 # **Basics**
 ## Primitive types (a.k.a.
 Variables)